Getting Started

 statistics | rowCount and executionTimeMs (server-side only, no network latency) |

 For full endpoint documentation, see the Cypher API Reference.
-For query syntax, see the Cypher Language Reference.
+For query syntax and the graph schema, see the Cypher Language Reference.
+For ready-to-run recipes, see the Query Cookbook.